 Holly Paulsen, a Registered Dietitian specializing in and working nearly exclusively with eating disorders and diabetes education, uses the imagery of three containers to represent the macronutrient needs of each individual’s body.

 Her presentation titled, Gentle Nutrition in the Prevention and Treatment of Type 2 Diabetes goes into more detail explaining how it’s possible to teach nutrition without promoting food restriction.
-She is one of 16 speakers in the WN4DC Symposium in July.

 Given the vilification of carbohydrates in today’s culture, it is extremely important to highlight their role in satisfying hunger and preventing hypoglycemia.
 Paulsen, a Certified Eating Disorders Registered Dietitian (CEDRD) who provides both in-person and telehealth services across the state of Iowa explains: